1. Spindle Rock Club (Westport)

 8. Onset Bay Center (Wareham)

 The Coalition’s developing Onset Bay Center will soon host thousands of people per year on on-the-water programming including sailing, paddling, shellfishing, and shoreline ecology.
-The center is expected to open in 2019, but the Coalition will offer its second year of youth sailing lessons on Onset Bay this summer to children with the Boys and Girls Club Wareham Summer Fun Program, Gleason Family YMCA, and Wareham CARE.
+The center is expected to open in 2020, but the Coalition will offer its third year of youth sailing lessons on Onset Bay this summer to children with the Boys and Girls Club Wareham Summer Fun Program and Wareham CARE.
+Adults and families can also join us for sailing lessons in Onset through our Bay Adventures programming.

 9. Massachusetts Maritime Academy (Bourne)